dhruvdcoder/HyperA/README.md

 ```
 Supply, `--resume_snapshot` and `experiment_dir` appropriately from your training run.
 (Look at the console log of your training to find the paths to these two).

+# Running baselines

+Please see the README file in the Baseline folder.

 ## Running unit tests (NOT MANDATORY)

 ```